 Grilling adds a great charred edge to the sweetness of corn on the cob.
 You can grill corn in the husk—as long as you open it up first and pull out the corn silk—but you end up with something more like corn steamed inside the husk, which is also delicious.
-I prefer to shuck the corn, brush it with melted butter, and set it on a medium hot grill (you can hold your hand about an inch above the cooking grate for 3 to 4 seconds) until charred and tender, about 15 minutes.
+You also can shuck the corn, brush it with melted butter, and set it on a medium-hot grill (you can hold your hand about an inch above the cooking grate for 3 to 4 seconds) until charred and tender, about 15 minutes.

-Once grilled, you can... eat it plain, slathered with butter, spritzed with lime juice, or cut from then tossed into this spicy grilled corn salad.
+Once grilled, the corn can be eaten plain, slathered with butter, spritzed with lime juice, or cut and then tossed into a spicy grilled corn salad.

-Like so many vegetable soups, there are two main options: smooth (like this Sweet Corn Soup, pictured) or chunky (like Corn Chowder).
-In either case, you'll need to cut the kernels off the cobs.
-Add to the corn flavor of any corn soup by then making corn broth (boil the stripped corn cobs in water with a bit of salt; you can add onion, garlic, or herbs, if you like, for more flavor; simmer for 30 minutes to an hour; let sit to coll and strain) and using that as the liquid for the soup.
+Like so many vegetable soups, there are two main options: smooth (like sweet corn soup) or chunky (like corn chowder).
+In either case, you'll need to cut the kernels off of the cobs.
+Add to the corn flavor of any corn soup by then making corn broth (boil the stripped corn cobs in water with a bit of salt; you can add onion, garlic, or herbs, if you like, for more flavor; simmer for 30 minutes to an hour; let it sit to coll, and strain) and using that as the liquid for the soup.

 Corn kernels add crunch and sweetness (not to mention a bit of nutty flavor) to doughs and batters of all kinds.
 Cutting the kernels from the cobs is, obviously, the first step.
-Then you can add the kernels to Corn Fritters (pictured) or Corn Souffle.
-Or, whirl those kernels in a blender or food processor to add moisture to the mix and even more sweetness, as in this Corn Cake or these amazingly light Corn Pancakes.
+Then you can add the kernels to corn fritters (pictured) or corn soufflé.
+Or whirl those kernels in a blender or food processor to add moisture to the mix and even more sweetness, as in a corn cake or corn pancakes.